 Raena adds that you should make sure participation is very clearly optional and that it’s okay to decline.
 It’s important to realize that you’re asking the people from underrepresented backgrounds to do something that you’re not asking their white colleagues to do, so be clear that it’s completely fine if they don’t want to participate for any reason.

 7. Can you give an example on how to “bake” diversity into a job description?

 We know that diversity on teams leads to new ideas and better results.
 Raena points out that everyone, in every role, on every team is responsible for building an inclusive and respectful culture.
-For each position’s job description, think through the ways that both diversity and inclusion are important facets in that role—and include it in the responsibilities and requirements.
+For each position’s job description, think through the ways that DEI is important facets in that role—and include it in the responsibilities and requirements.
 Raena shared two examples from the Sheryl Sandberg & Dave Goldberg Family Foundation:

 - Their Head of Marketing needs to have a “strong understanding of the issues critical to women, with the ability to build inclusive, resonant messaging narratives.”

-The foundation also makes their commitment to diversity and inclusion explicit in all of their job postings, telling applicants, “We want people of all backgrounds to see themselves represented and included in our work, so we actively seek to diversify our team and bring more voices to the table.
+The foundation also makes their commitment to DEI explicit in all of their job postings, telling applicants, “We want people of all backgrounds to see themselves represented and included in our work, so we actively seek to diversify our team and bring more voices to the table.
 All applicants are welcome!”